 Click tabs for more information

 Teens today know all about environmental awareness and most have profound respect for nature and knowledge of ecological issues.
 Nowhere is that respect and knowledge better appreciated than in Costa Rica.
-While this friendly, tropical nation is a living, breathing science lesson, it’s also an adventure lover’s paradise.
-Our Costa Rica family vacations are the perfect place for teens to play hard and show their parents what they’re made of.
+While this friendly, tropical nation is a living, breathing science lesson, it’s also an adventure lover’s paradise with a mix of activities from hiking to whitewater rafting and canyoning.
+Our Costa Rica family vacations are the perfect place for teens to play hard and share an adventure with their parents.

 10 or more